What is MVNE? Why is it important for MVNOs?

 In order to become a mobile network service provider in a country, a company must register with the GSMA for that country’s IMSI and MSISDN ranges.
 In addition, relationships and agreements must be established with other mobile operators worldwide.

 Next, they need all the necessary infrastructure to make the SIM cards functional.
-For that MVNO needs MVNE.
+For that, MVNO needs MVNE.
 An MVNE provides all technical and non-technical components.
-As per the source, there are many companies, that are mobile virtual network enablers.
+As per the source, there are many companies that are mobile virtual network enablers.

-- East to start from a low volume.
+- Easy to start from low investment.

 - Reduces initial setup costs.

-- An MVNE can share platforms with many MVNOs, this reduces the cost of operations.
+- An MVNE can share platforms with many MVNOs.
+This reduces the cost of operations.

 - An MVNO does not need to develop or procure core network expertise.
 They can focus more on business.

 - Faster launching of services, as MVNEs already have the experience to launch mobile services.